thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

 Keyboard_Scanner_Dual.brd EagleCad file is for keyboards with dual FPC cables

-Keyboard_Scanner_4p0.brd EagleCad file for Teensy LC or 4.0
+Keyboard_Scanner_4p0.brd EagleCad file for Teensy LC or 4.0 with 1mm or 0.8mm pitch

+Keyboard_Scanner_4p0_0p5.brd EagleCad file for Teensy LC or 4.0 with 1mm or 0.5mm pitch

 Keyboard_Scanner_LC_thruhole.brd EagleCad file for thru-hole 1mm pitch FPC cables with up to 26 pins.